Whether you’re ready for it or not, ecommerce is here to stay.

 Using an open-source ecommerce platform means you — the brand — are responsible for:

-As such, there has been a massive movement to the two other types of ecommerce platforms:
+As such, there wide popularity among the two other types of ecommerce platforms:

 In fact, open-source ecommerce platforms hosted via the cloud (i.e. not on-premise) are today only 46% of the consideration set for large ecommerce brands.